PicoG/picog.github.io/getting_started.md

 Here's how to get started with PicoG.

+Currently, you will need to run PicoG from source (or build the EXE from source).
+We're working an installer that will make getting started a lot easier (especially if you're just interested in using picoG and not actually contributing to the project).

+Also, your deployed applications will need to be redeployed after restarting your RPi Pico Board -- meaning: the program does not persist on the board's non-volatile memory.
+We are working on ways for you to burn/flash your program onto the board, so that it runs automatically at startup.
+If you want to help out with this, [join the discussion](https://github.com/PicoG/PicoG/discussions).

+## Running or Building PicoG from Source

 ### Prerequisites (to install)

 1. [LabVIEW NXG Community Edition](https://www.ni.com/en-us/support/downloads/software-products/download.labview-nxg-community.html#370014) version 5.1 or later (for developing WebVIs -- see NXH Web Module sub-bullet, below)